 Direct-mount offers an elegant way to support both 1× and 2× drivetrains on the same crank platform as well as a range of chainring – because bolt circle diameter (BCD) isn’t an issue – but I doubt the next generation of Dura-Ace will offer a 1× option at all.

 Pro cyclists have shown little enthusiasm for 1× on the road (see also: the team Aqua Blue Sport debacle and the subsequent launch of the 3T Strada Due), so to offer 1× would not be in keeping with the racing-first ethos of Dura-Ace.

 It would be fair to say that 1× on pure road bikes has some way to go.
 Matthew Allen / Immediate Media

-Also, Shimano has only just launched its GRX range of gravel components which support 1×, so adding the option to the brand’s pure road offering would be a muddling of its current approach.
+Also, Shimano’s GRX range of gravel components has 1× options, so adding the option to the brand’s pure road offering would be a muddling of its current approach.

-A further consideration is crank spindle diameter; where other manufacturers have focussed on 30mm designs, Shimano has stuck doggedly to 24mm, which eases backwards compatibility concerns.
+A further consideration is crank spindle diameter; where other manufacturers have focused on 30mm designs, Shimano has stuck doggedly to 24mm, which eases backwards compatibility concerns.

 6. Dura-Ace R9200 will brake even better, but you may not notice

 The current generation of Shimano hydraulic levers offer a greater range of adjustment compared to the first wave of road disc components and the braking on offer is very, very good.